20 of the best wild swimming spots close to Sydney

 It’s quite easy to get into the water, you just have to climb over a couple of rocks, but the path to get to the falls from the road is a little rough.
 You’ll want decent shoes with grip or go barefoot if it’s been raining, as it does get quite muddy.

-There are a couple of rocks to climb down and a narrow ledge to traverse (no exposure) but it doesn’t take long and is well worth it to access one of the easiest waterfalls to swim under close to Sydney.
+There are a couple of rocks to climb down and a narrow ledge to traverse (no exposure), but it doesn’t take long and is well worth it to access one of the easiest waterfalls to swim under close to Sydney.

 We have a detailed guide to visiting Upper Gledhill Falls here.

-10. See Thru Pool, Bargo
+17. See Thru Pool, Bargo

 Accessible by public transport: No

-See Thru Pool is yet another delightful waterfall you can swim beside.
+See Thru Pool is yet another delightful waterfall you can swim under.
 The pool is large and deep and it’s a wonderful place to take a dip.
 You do have to watch for submerged rocks though - I did bump into a couple here and there.

 The water is lovely and deep and it’s fully exposed to the sun, so it’s actually pretty warm during the summer!
 Getting in and out of the water can be done in one of two ways.